calancha/indeed_challenge/README.md

 You must read the input from the standard input and write your output to the standard output.

+# Output
+Print to the standard output:

+The sum of the darkess values for all the cells in the final configuration.
+Here final configuration means once all drops have leaked to their neighbours.

 # Example
 For the following input: